ibm-messaging/mq-dev-patterns/serverless/openwhisk/README.md

 ## Rules
 Rules connect triggers to actions.
 The two rules in the manifest are:

 * **rule-mq-fire-trigger** - Which connects the trigger `mq-feedtimer-trigger` to the feed `mqfunctions/mqfeed`.
-This invokes the feed every 2 minutes.
+This invokes the feed every two minutes.
 Forcing the feed to check for registered triggers and firing them.
 This package registers the `mq-feedtest-trigger`, so that trigger will be fired if there is a message available on the message queue.
 * **rule-mq-default-sequence** - Which connects the `mq-feedtest-trigger` to the sequence `mq-default-sequence`.
 It will only be fired if a message is available on the queue, and the sequence will retrieve that message and post a fresh message on the queue.

 ## Application flow